BenPyton/ProceduralDungeon/ReadMe.md

 <img src="https://github.com/BenPyton/ProceduralDungeon/wiki/Images/ProceduralDungeonDemo_RoomD.gif" alt="Animated GIF" width="125"/>
 <img src="https://github.com/BenPyton/ProceduralDungeon/wiki/Images/ProceduralDungeonDemo_RoomExit.gif" alt="Animated GIF" width="125"/>

-Some very simple generation rules:
+Some extremely simple generation rules:

 - A special room (red) used to spawn the player.
 - Then 10 rooms chosen randomly in a list (blue, green, yellow, cyan).
 - Then a special room (purple) used as an end goal for the player.